Monday, July 2, 2018

 A charming family drama based on an incredible true story about a boy’s journey to rescue a baby elephant from the Bellevue Zoo in Belfast, Ireland, just as World War II begins.
 This film is a hidden gem!

 Young actor Art Parkinson is quite a revelation in this movie.
-He plays the twelve-year-old boy Tom Hall with charm and charisma in front of the camera.
-During his free time, Tom joins his father, the veterinarian headman, in his daily routine at the zoo.
+He plays the twelve-year-old boy Tom Hall with charm and charisma on camera.
+During his free time, Tom joins his father, the veterinarian headman, in the zoo’s daily routine.
 The convalescent baby elephant is in a special care unit.

-When Tom and his father visit the baby elephant, the small creature instantly bonds with the boy.
+When Tom and his father visit the baby elephant, the little creature immediately bonds with the boy.

 Inspired by the great American actor and comedian Buster Keaton (“The General,” 1926), Tom names the elephant “Buster.”

-In school, Tom gets bullied by his classmates.
-Regardless of the unfriendly environment, he finds some allies.
-Among them are a friendly, silent girl, a tall, chubby boy with his “little brother,” and a long-standing lady with an infinite love for animals.
+At school, Tom is bullied by his classmates.
+Despite the hostile environment, he finds some allies.
+Among them are a friendly, quiet girl, a tall, chubby boy with his “little brother,” and a long-standing lady who has an endless love for animals.

 Tom’s father leaves the zoo and his family to fight in the war.
-Thousands of people died in Ireland during the two bombings executed by the Germans.
+Thousands of people die in Ireland during the two bombings carried out by the Germans.

-During the WWII raids, the authorities ordered the killing of all the zoo animals in case they escaped and endangered public safety.
+During the WWII raids, the authorities ordered the killing of all zoo animals in case they escaped and threatened public safety.

-Tom quickly learns that the same fate could happen to Buster, and he will do whatever it takes to save the elephant’s life.
+Tom quickly realizes that the same fate could happen to Buster, and he will do whatever it takes to save the elephant’s life.

 Regarding story structure, “Zoo” runs a little slow.
-The screenplay overstates every character’s refusal of the call to the point of creating an enormous barrier to the piece’s harmonious flow.
+The screenplay overstates every character’s refusal of the call, creating an enormous barrier to the piece’s harmonious flow.

-This film needed melodic orchestration to make the story unfold smoothly, like the classic works centered on children by visionary filmmakers Alfonso Cuarón’s “A Little Princess” and Agnieszka Holland’s “The Secret Garden.”
+This film needed melodic orchestration to make the story unfold smoothly, as in classic works centered on children by visionary filmmakers, such as Alfonso Cuarón’s “A Little Princess” and Agnieszka Holland’s “The Secret Garden.”

 Straightforward, warm, and affectionate, “Zoo” focuses on loyalty and friendship.
 This war movie with children leaves a lasting impression on the viewer.